 Even the long and daunting work hours in the hotel industry give minimum leverage for the display of creativity.

-A lot of top hospitality companies have started to push for creativity workshops and team-building exercises.
+A lot of top hospitality companies in the USA and around the globe have started to push for creativity workshops and team-building exercises.

 Efforts are being made to make all hospitality organisations safer and happier.
 A sense of purpose even helps hospitality employees to stay longer with the organisation.